bitwit/BWSwipeRevealCell/README.md

 **var threshold: CGFloat**

 The point at which pan elasticity starts, and `state` changes.
-Defaults to the height of the `UITableViewCell`
+Defaults to the height of the `UITableViewCell` (i.e. when it form a perfect square)

 **var progress:CGFloat**